-A negative screening test result means that the chance your baby has a disorder is very low.
+A negative screening test result means that the chance your baby has one of the 24 disorders is very low.
 It is rare that the test does not pick up a disorder in a baby.

 If your baby has one of these conditions, early detection will help your baby get effective treatment as soon as possible.
 You will be referred to a doctor with experience in treating these disorders.

 What happens to my baby’s blood sample (blood spot card) when the testing is complete?